RediSearch/RediSearch/docs/docs/reference/Sorting.md

 ## Declaring Sortable Fields

-When creating the index with `FT.CREATE`, you can declare `TEXT` and `NUMERIC` properties to be `SORTABLE`.
+When creating the index with `FT.CREATE`, you can declare `TEXT`, `TAG` and `NUMERIC` properties to be `SORTABLE`.
 When a property is sortable, we can later decide to order the results by its values.
 For example, in the following schema:

 ```
 > FT.CREATE users SCHEMA first_name TEXT last_name TEXT SORTABLE age NUMERIC SORTABLE